Who’s Frida Kahlo? A Proud Mexican Artist.

 In response, some opted to wear huge pistols as a deterrent.

-Frida Kahlo & Diego Rivera First Meet in 1922
+Frida Kahlo & Diego Rivera First Meet (1922)

 Frida first met Diego Rivera because of this project in 1922.
-He was 36 and she was just 14.

-Frida recalled that although she taunted him with cheeky names such as panzon (fatso), in her mind she’d think, “you’ll see, panzon; now you don’t pay attention to me but one day I’ll have a child by you.”
+Frida recalled that although she taunted him with cheeky names such as panzon (fatso), in her mind, she’d think, “you’ll see, panzon; now you don’t pay attention to me, but one day I’ll have a child by you.”

 Alejandro "Alex" Gomez Arias - Frida's First Love

-Alejandro “Alex” Gomez Arias was a handsome & charismatic orator and an excellent athlete.
-He was a dedicated scholar who despised vulgarity, stupidity, and the misuse of power.
-He loved knowledge, justice, and irony.
+He was a dedicated scholar who despised vulgarity, stupidity, and the misuse of power and loved knowledge, justice, and irony.

 To sustain secrecy, Frida would create excuses for getting home late from school and would stay up late writing letters to Alex so they’d go unnoticed by her mother.